-The following Restructuring & Insolvency guidance note Produced in partnership with William Wilson of South Square provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note Produced in partnership with William Wilson of South Square provides comprehensive and up to date legal information covering:

 This Practice Note will give a basic overview of what amounts to an administration expense and some of the case law on this topic.

-Expenses of an administration are payable from the assets of the company in administration in priority to the claims of preferential creditors, floating charge holders and unsecured creditors.
+Expenses of an administration are payable from the assets of the company in administration after fixed charge creditors but in priority to the claims of preferential creditors, floating charge holders and unsecured creditors.
+This order of priority (or ‘waterfall’) is altered by the Corporate Insolvency and Governance Act (CIGA 2020) where an administration is preceded by a moratorium under Part A1 of the Insolvency Act 1986 (IA 1986).

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.